-GPT's Annual General Meeting is held each year, typically between April and June.
+GPT's Annual General Meeting (AGM) is held each year, typically between April and June.
 In addition to formal business, the meeting is an opportunity for securityholders to be briefed on GPT's activities and to ask questions of the Board and management.
-In 2020 as a result of the COVID-19 pandemic, the Group held a virtual AGM via an online meeting platform.
+In 2021 as a result of the COVID-19 pandemic, the Group held an online AGM.